 Your pup will enjoy these grain-free peanut butter- carob “mock-choc” treats!
 These treats are made with buckwheat flour, which is surprisingly grain free!
 Of course dogs can not have chocolate, since it’s on the list of poisonous food to dogs, but your pup can enjoy the natural sweetness of the carob in this homemade dog cookie recipe.
 I chose Santa, Snowman, and Christmas tree cookie cutters since we are just days away from Christmas, but you can choose any cookie cutter you like for this recipe!

 - 1 cup of organic, unsweetened/no salt added peanut butter

-- 1 cup of low fat or fat free milk (you can substitute water if your pup cannot have milk)
+- 1 cup of organic low fat or fat free milk (you can substitute almond milk or goats milk if your pup cannot have milk)

 - 1/4 cup carob chips

 - In a large bowl, whisk together the buckwheat flour and carob powder.

 - In a microwave safe bowl, warm the peanut butter for approximately 30 seconds.